Xavier-Shaw/CS307_Database_Project/README.md

 # CS307 Database Project 2
-Final Project of CS307[Database System] - an backend implementation of a course-selecting system.
+Final Project of SUSTech 2021Fall CS307[Database System] - an backend implementation of a course-selecting system.